wither/Notes/thm/git-happens/README.md

 ![](images/website.png)

-## fuff
+## ffuf

-> using fuff hidden a .git directory was found along with its files
+> using ffuf hidden a .git directory was found along with its files

 ![](images/git.png)